Gerriarob/arob/README.md

 Second:

-a)  open a terminal with "ctrl + alt + t"
+a) open a terminal with 'ctrl + alt + t'
-b)  type in crosh "shell"
+b) type in crosh 'shell'
-c)  type in the shell "cd ~/Downloads/"
+c) type in the shell 'cd ~/Downloads'
-d)  get root with "sudo su"
+d) get root with 'sudo su'
-e)  check script permissions with "ls -l" the scripts should be executeable, do this with "chmod +x root.sh" and "chmod +x selinux.sh"
+e) check script permission with 'ls -l' the scripts should be executeable, do this with 'chmod +x root.sh' and 'chmod +x selinux.sh

 Third:

-run the script root.sh with following command "sh root.sh"
+run the script root.sh with following command 'sh root.sh'

 if no error occurs, reboot the machine. if an error occurs, you can rerun the script.

 Fourth:

-a)  open a terminal with "ctrl + alt + t"
+a) open a terminal with 'ctrl + alt + t'
-b)  type in crosh "shell"
+b) type in crosh 'shell'
-c)  type in the shell "cd ~/Downloads/"
+c) type in the shell 'cd ~/Downloads'
-d)  get root with "sudo su"
+d) get root with 'sudo su'
-e)  run the script selinux.sh with following command and watch the output, its interactive "sh selinux.sh"
+e) run the script selinux.sh with following command and watch the output, its interactive 'sh selinux.sh'
-f)  reboot machine

 Fifth: